jomartin-999/spring-boot-for-vmware-gemfire/documentation/configuration-auto.md

 <p class="note"><strong>Note:</strong>
-Authentication is even easier to configure in a managed environment, such as PCF when using PCC.
+Authentication is even easier to configure in a managed environment, such as TAS when using [vmware-gemfire-name] for TAS.
 You need not do anything.
 </p>